Compact Manifolds with Unbounded Nilpotent Fundamental Groups and Positive Ricci Curvature: Introduction

 Theorem \ref{thm:mainIntro} is also connected to another series of questions which remain open.
 In \cite{BNS_Milnor} and \cite{BNS_Milnor6} examples of manifolds with nonnegative Ricci curvature and infinitely generated fundamental group were constructed.
 The infinite generation was however abelian in nature.
 For instance, it is unknown if there always exists a normal abelian subgroup $A\leq \pi_1(M)$ such that the quotient $\pi_1(M)/A$ is finitely generated. \\

-The main step in the construction of the spaces $M^{10}_k$ in Theorem \ref{thm:mainIntro} is based on the construction of simply connected four manifolds $M^4_k$ with effective isometric actions by $H_3(\dZ/k\dZ)$.
-These four manifolds even have uniformly bounded Ricci curvature.
+The main step in the construction of the spaces $N^9_k$ in Theorem \ref{thm:mainIntro} is based on the construction of simply connected four-manifolds $M^4_k$ with effective isometric actions by $H_3(\dZ/k\dZ)$.
+These four-manifolds even have uniformly bounded Ricci curvature.
 However, the actions of $H_3(\dZ/k\dZ)$ on the $M^4_k$ are not free.
-We will construct the universal covers $\widetilde M^{10}_k$ from $M^4_k$ by looking at the spin bundles of $M^4_k$ and lifting the actions of $H_3(\dZ/k\dZ)$ to {\it free} actions.
-In particular, this also explains the $\dZ/2\dZ$ extension of Theorem \ref{thm:mainIntro}.\\
+We will construct the universal covers $\widetilde N^{9}_k$ from $M^4_k$ by looking at the spin bundles of $M^4_k$ and lifting the actions of $H_3(\dZ/k\dZ)$ to {\it free} actions.
+In particular, this also explains the $\dZ/2\dZ$ extension of Theorem \ref{thm:mainIntro}.
+To reduce the dimension of the spin bundle, we take the quotient with respect to a circle action with totally geodesic fibers, following the suggestion of an anonymous referee, whom we thank.\\

 Our precise construction is the following:\\

 \begin{theorem} For every $k \in \mathbb{N}$ there exists a closed, simply connected $4$-manifold $(M_k^4, g_k)$ with $\mathrm{diam}(M_k) \leq \pi$ and $0 < \mathrm{Ric}_{g_k} \leq 3$, admitting an effective isometric action of the finite Heisenberg group $H_3(\mathbb{Z}/k\mathbb{Z})$. \end{theorem}